-Dr. Karl Menninger, founder of the world-renowned Menninger Foundation, once stated that “hope is a necessity for normal life and the major weapon against the suicide impulse.”
+Dr. Karl Menninger, the founder of the world-renowned Menninger Foundation, once stated that “hope is a necessity for normal life and the major weapon against the suicide impulse.”
 Every day, men, women, and even children across the United States and around the world end their own lives.
 The stark reality is that the suicide of a loved one touches the lives of nearly everyone at some point in time.

 The Hard Basic Facts About Suicide